How to measure progress? If the scales were not around…[weight]

 The results are in the mirror, in the 3D, not on the scale

-Maybe the scale didn’t move, but you spent weeks exercising and avoiding simple carbs – you notice more toned body, better skin, and .. is the cellulite almost gone?
-You don’t need a lower # on the scale to smile.
+Maybe the scale didn’t move, but you spent weeks exercising and avoiding simple carbs – you notice your body is more toned, you have better skin, and .. is the cellulite almost gone?
+You don’t need to see a lower # on the scale to smile.
 And when you dress – do the clothes fit better?

 You are stronger

 No matter if you swing a kettlebell or do pilates – moving the body is better than sitting.
-When you push yourself – you grow – mentally and physically – you get stronger.
+When you “push” yourself (with love and care) – you grow – mentally and physically – you get stronger.